lestrrat-go/jwx/docs/04-jwk.md

 To parse keys stored in a remote location pointed by a HTTP(s) URL, use [`jwk.Fetch()`](https://pkg.go.dev/github.com/lestrrat-go/jwx/v2/jwk#Fetch)

-If you are going to be using this key repeatedly in a long running process, consider using [`jwk.Cache`](https://pkg.go.dev/github.com/lestrrat-go/jwx/v2/jwk#Cache) described elsewhere in this document.
+If you are going to be using this key repeatedly in a long running process, consider using [`jwk.Cache`](https://pkg.go.dev/github.com/lestrrat-go/jwx/v2/jwk#Cache) or [`jwk.CachedSet`](https://pkg.go.dev/github.com/lestrrat-go/jwx/v2/jwk#CachedSet) described elsewhere in this document.

 <!-- INCLUDE(examples/jwk_fetch_example_test.go) -->
 ```go